inspired99/ViLingo/README.md

 sudo apt install ffmpeg
 ```

-Several models, that are used in our project, are having dependency conflicts.
-As a workaround we suggest installing
-them sequentially without requirements.txt (that worked for us).

 # Hardware requirements

-The code was tested on with Tesla-V100 1x32GB.
+The code was tested on with Tesla-V100 1x32GB on remote server.